mukulsidhu3/android-logger-lib/README.md

 ```

 # StackTraceFormatter
+Debugging an app often requires working with stack traces.
+A stack trace is generated when your app crashes because of an error or an exception.
 The StackTraceFormatter class helps format stacks of logs.

 ```
 val stackTraceString =  DefaultStackTraceFormatter().format(stackTrace)